radius-project/radius/docs/content/resources/networking/gateway/index.md

 title: "Gateway"
 linkTitle: "Gateway"
 description: "Learn how to route requests to different resources."
-weight: 100
+weight: 200
 ---

 ## Overview

 `Gateway` defines how requests are routed to different resources, and also provides the ability to expose traffic to the internet.
 Conceptually, gateways allow you to have a single point of entry for  traffic in your application, whether it be internal or external traffic.

-`Gateway` in radius are split into two main pieces; the `Gateway` resource itself, which defines which port and protocol to listen on, and Route(s) which define the rules for routing traffic to different resources.
+`Gateway` in Radius are split into two main pieces; the `Gateway` resource itself, which defines which port and protocol to listen on, and Route(s) which define the rules for routing traffic to different resources.

 ## Gateway format